projectatomic/atomic-site/README.md

 ### View locally

-1. Start up Middleman by typing `bundle exec middleman` (or if you have it in your path, just `middleman` works).
+1. Start up Middleman by typing `bundle exec middleman server` (or if you have it in your path, just `middleman` works).

    Middleman will start up a development server.